 By Sarah Finley

 We all have sleep stresses and are often left wondering how to sleep better.
-From struggling to nod off, waking up in the middle of the night, and failing to get back to sleep, it can sometimes be a real struggle for something that should come naturally.
+From struggling to nod off to waking up in the middle of the night and failing to get back to sleep, it can sometimes be a real struggle for something that should come naturally.

-Experts claim that in order to get a good night's sleep, we need 6-8 hours.
-This gives the body time to repair itself, gives us enough energy for the day ahead, and improves and regulates brain function, our immune system, and even our bowel movements.
+The NHS says adults need six to eight hours of shut-eye to get a good night’s sleep.
+This gives the body time to repair itself and gives us enough energy for the day ahead, while also improving and regulating our brain function, immune system and even our bowel movements.

-But, there are lots of outside sources that can affect our quality of sleep, including stress and anxiety, a lack of bedtime routine, not having the best pillow for a comfortable and supportive sleep environment, our obsession with our mobile phones, and easily accessible streaming services like Netflix.
+But there are lots of outside influences that can affect our quality of sleep, including stress and anxiety, not having the best pillow for a comfortable and supportive sleep environment, a lack of bedtime routine, our obsession with our mobile phones, easily accessible streaming services like Netflix, and general bad sleep hygiene.

 The temperature in your bedroom is also super important for creating the right sleep environment.

-Stress from the day can build up and keep us awake at night.
+Stress from the day can build up and keep us awake at night, which is why journalling at the end of every day is a great way to empty your mind.

 “The organic compound adenosine, which helps us to naturally fall asleep, isn’t as present so we are more likely to be wide awake and worry about work or personal stresses.”